Skip to main content

 Key Takeaway

 Indian nationals make up one of the largest expatriate communities in Dubai, and China has become an increasingly popular destination for Dubai's Indian residents — whether for tourism, business, or visiting family members who have relocated to China's major cities.
-However, Indian passport holders are not eligible for China's visa-free entry arrangements or the 144-hour transit without visa policy, meaning a China visa application is always required regardless of UAE residency status.
+However, Indian passport holders are not eligible for China's visa-free entry arrangements or the 240-hour visa-free transit policy, meaning a China visa application is always required regardless of UAE residency status.

 The good news is that the process for Indian nationals in Dubai is well-established and straightforward when you know the requirements.
 The China Visa Application Service Centre (CVASC) in Dubai accepts applications from UAE residents including Indian passport holders, and the CVASC is significantly more convenient than applying at a Chinese Embassy in India.
 Processing is predictable, fees are fixed, and the document requirements — while strict — are clearly defined.